tipishev/python_debugging_workshop/README.md

 cd dungeon
 ```

-Let's open `play.py`.
-Here we create a `Player` instance, with a name and empty starting inventory.
+Let's open `play.py` in your favourite text editor.
+Here we create a `Player` instance, with a name and an empty starting inventory.
+As you can see, the `Player` class itself is very simple.

-All locations in the game are functions that accept the player instance as an argument and return it back, possibly modifying its state.
-Or don't return it and raise an exception instead.
+All locations in the game are functions that accept the player instance as an argument and hopefully return it back, possibly modifying its state.
 In `play.py` we enter the main_corridor from which all the other corridors branch.
-The goal of the game is to get the Golden Python and save the world.
+The goal of the game is to get the Golden Python, and possibly save the world.

 ### Quest 0: Scare the Rat